Baanjax

 Saltuman

 Saltuman is a floating island located in the southern region of Baanjax, home to a small, quiet village inhabited by devout clerics.
-Largely isolated from the world, the village’s worship is considered by many to be a cult, though its followers remain steadfast that their beliefs are without any moral misgivings.
-The inhabitants of Saltuman are almost all iv-warped, willingly allowing themselves to be corrupted and changed by the fragment of Iv that they hold sacred.
-They believe that these changes are divine and holy, a manifestation of the power of Iv itself.
+Largely isolated from the world, the village’s worship is seen by most as a cult, though its followers remain steadfast that their beliefs are without any moral misgivings.
+The community uses a powerful artifact called a fragment of Iv.
+Its magic grants them all an idyllic and peaceful life.
+However it comes at a great cost to the one who channels it.
 Over time, the magic transforms the users, mutating them into mindless, grotesque creatures.

-These once reverent clerics begin to crave more and more essence, more magic to consume and use.
-Their forms twist, growing pseudopods, their skin turning a pale, paper-white color, and their grip on reality fading.
+These once reverent clerics begin to crave more and more essence.
+Hungry for more magic to consume and use.
+Their forms twist, growing pseudopods, their skin turning a pale, pink-white color, as their grip on reality fades.

 Cloudroads